suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Description

 This function is for index' manager.
-Investors that have requested to withdraw their investment will get their investment back after the index' manager or bot system executes this function.
+Investors that have requested to withdraw their investment will get their investment back after the index's manager or bot system executes this function.

 ####  Example code